hackitmac/hackathon-guide/_includes/index.md

 **Do I need to have experience programming?**
 Definitely not.
 Hackathon are a great experience and gives you a chance to see what's possible with technology.
 A suggestion is to join non-competitive teams.
 Going with friends or people who are just looking to learn.
 In the meantime you can follow this guide.
 We'll have workshops soon.

+**What to bring!**
++ Passport
++ Sleeping Bag
++ Extra clothes
++ Laptop and charger
++ Cash and credit card (preferably credit card since canadian cash isn't accepted in the states)
++ Student ID (These are student hackathons so they maybe check if you're actually a student)

 ##Recommanded path for learning how to make a website

 Start with [http://www.codecademy.com/tracks/web](http://www.codecademy.com/tracks/web).
 Interactive lessons to teach you HTML & CSS.